jianli/git-get-merge/README.md

-**git get-merge** is a `git` command to locate the merge that introduced a given commit into a given branch in your repository ("master" by default).
+**git get-merge** is a `git` command to locate the merge that introduced a given commit into a given branch in your repository (`master` by default).
 It is correct with very high probability.

 ## Installation